 Current drinking: Choose a variety of whites, dry pinks and reds that drink well now.
 Inexpensive whites are best when young and fresh, so buy only what you will drink in a month or two.
-Reds: one to three years old: Beaujolais; Dolcetto and Chianti, Montepulciano d’Abruzzo; Australian Shiraz, such as Stump Jump, Penfolds Bin 28; Côtes-du-Rhône; Spanish Rioja Crianza, Monastrell, Jumilla; Latin American reds: Malbecs from Alamos, Maipe, Terrazas, Trapiche, $10-$12; Merlot, Syrah and Cabernets from Chile: Cousiño Macul, Los Vascos, Veramonte, $9-$12.
+Reds: one to three years old: Beaujolais; Dolcetto and Chianti, Montepulciano d’Abruzzo; Australian Shiraz, such as Stump Jump, Penfolds Bin 28; Côtes-du-Rhône; Spanish Rioja Crianza, Monastrell, Jumilla; Latin American reds: Malbecs from Alamos, Maipe, Terrazas, Trapiche; Merlot, Syrah and Cabernets from Chile: Cousiño Macul, Los Vascos, Veramonte.
 Replenish often.

-Age five to 10 years+: Red Bordeaux from 2005, 2006, 2009 (currently available as futures) especially grand cru Saint-Emilion, which are good values; California Cabernet, Merlot and Syrah, $25 and up; Brunello di Montalcino, Super Tuscans, Barolos from 1999, 2000, 2003/4 and forthcoming 2005s; Spain: Pesquera, Ribera del Duero, Rioja Reserva, Priorat.Other: It’s always nice to have a bottle of two of Champagne or sparkling wine on hand; also a good wood-aged Port, such as Fonseca Bin 27, Croft Distinction, Cockburn Special Reserve or perhaps a 20-year-old Tawny Port for after-dinner or the cheese course.
+Age five to 10 years or more: Red Bordeaux from 2012, 2015, 2016 especially grand cru Saint-Emilion, which are good values; California Cabernet, Merlot and Syrah, $35 and up; Brunello di Montalcino, Super Tuscans, Barolos; Spain: Pesquera, Ribera del Duero, Rioja Reserva, Priorat.Other: It’s always nice to have a bottle of two of Champagne or sparkling wine on hand; also a good wood-aged Port, such as Fonseca Bin 27, Croft Distinction, Cockburn Special Reserve or perhaps a 20-year-old Tawny Port for after-dinner or the cheese course.